-Recently, I keep hearing about people who have pet ferrets, and that’s so strange to me.
-When I was a kid, you either had a dog, a cat, a hamster or a guinea pig — and that was pretty much it.
+Years ago, when it came to pets, you either had a dog or a cat, a hamster or a guinea pig, a parakeet or a goldfish — and that was pretty much it.
 Do ferrets really make good pets?

 There are certain “musts” that are needed for the basic care of a ferret.
 They need a fairly large cage (if you intend to keep them in a cage — though some ferret owners choose not to and have a room that is designated just for their ferret), water and food dish, litter, and most importantly, a ferret hammock.
-This is their safe and warm place to sleep, which they will do a lot of!
+This is their safe and warm place to sleep, so they’ll use it a lot.
 (Major plus alert: You can litter box train them!)

 In addition to their basic material needs, there are certain other things that you should consider before inviting a ferret into your home.

 Also understand that these animals are not cheap.
-For a healthy ferret, be prepared to pay upwards of $100.
+Just to buy a healthy ferret, be prepared to pay upwards of $100.
 In addition to the purchase cost, there are also vet fees, as ferrets must have rabies shots by law as well as other vaccinations to keep them healthy.
-Keep in mind, too, that ferrets are prone to a variety of health issues that could need attention.
-The most common issues are adrenal disease and gastrointestinal blockages.
-These are serious issues and must be treated by your vet.
-Find out more about these and other ferret health problems here.

 As for getting along with people, ferrets love their people.
 They typically do not aggressively bite unless mistreated or provoked, and if they do nip, it is all in play.
 And while they are typically good with children, never leave young children unattended with a ferret!
 The child could hurt the animal, and in turn, it could hurt the child.